Cambridge seniors to receive more services and greater choice

-Cambridge Senior Services can help you maintain your independence by providing Home and Community Care (HACC) services, a government funded program that offers basic support services to older community members so they can continue to live well at home.
+Cambridge Senior Services currently provides Home and Community Care (HACC) services to over 200 existing care recipients.
+HACC is a government funded program that offers basic support services to older community members so they can continue to live well at home.

-Eligibility for services is determined by a HACC assessment and you will be asked to pay a fee as a contribution to the support services that are provided to you.
+Eligibility for services is determined by a HACC assessment and care recipients pay a fee as a contribution to the support services that are provided.

 Home Support Services